A mother and her daughter looking at a smartphone.

 • You have at least 1,250 hours of service with the employer during the 12 months before the leave (“hours of service” are hours actually worked and does not include time off for vacation, illness, or any other leave).

-• You have worked in Delaware for at least 60% of those 1,250 hours or worked out of state but you and your employer both agree that you should be classified as eligible for American Fidelity's PFMLI coverage.
+• You have physically worked in Delaware for at least 60% of those 1,250 hours or worked out of state but you and your employer both agree that you should be classified as eligible for American Fidelity's PFML Insurance coverage.

 Benefits will depend on your weekly earnings.
 Workers will receive 80% of their average weekly wage, up to $900 per week.